-So we began construction, excitement growing as each new phase was completed on our home.
+So we began construction (get started today from these guys to complete your construction on time), excitement growing as each new phase was completed on our home.

 Late one afternoon John was at the house wiring in light fixtures when a shotgun of lightening landed right outside our kitchen window—directly in the center of that majestic old tree, splitting it in two.
 We had no choice but to take it down.

 The focal point of our property was gone.